SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-model-editor.md

 You can add any blocks that are currently shown on the canvas \(including the wires between the blocks\) to a group.

 It is not possible to create an empty group.
-You first have to add a group as described below.
+You must first add a group as described below.
 Once the group exists, you can add more blocks to the group, either from the palette or from the canvas, as described in [Adding a block](/streaming-analytics/analytics-builder/#adding-a-block) and [Moving blocks into a group](/streaming-analytics/analytics-builder/#moving-blocks-into-a-group).

 ##### To add a group {#to-add-a-group}